Qatar announces Israel-Hamas truce-for-hostages deal that would pause Gaza fighting, bring more aid

 “We are at war, and we will continue the war,” he said.
 “We will continue until we achieve all our goals.”

+In welcoming the deal, President Joe Biden emphasized that Netanyahu has committed to supporting an “extended pause” to make sure not only all hostages are released but that humanitarian assistance can be sent to Palestinians in Gaza.

+Biden, who is in Nantucket, Massachusetts, for the Thanksgiving holiday, said the agreement should release some American hostages, and added: “I will not stop until they are all released.”

-Despite his tough words, the government statement said the truce would be extended an extra day for every additional 10 hostages released by Hamas.
+The Israeli government statement said that the truce would be extended an extra day for every additional 10 hostages released by Hamas.

 A longer-term lull could lead to pressure, both international and domestic, for Israel to end its war without achieving its goal of destroying Hamas’ military capabilities.